 To make matters more confusing, rehabilitative and indefinite alimony can be awarded together.
-If awarded together, rehabilitative alimony will end at a specified time.
-Indefinite alimony would continue after that.
+If awarded together, rehabilitative alimony will end at a specified time, and indefinite alimony would continue after that.

-Indefinite alimony will usually occur when a spouse cannot be expected to become self-supporting due to an inability to earn enough, a disability, or other barriers to earning a living.
+A spouse might get indefinite alimony when they cannot be expected to become self-supporting due to an inability to earn enough, a disability, or other barriers to earning a living.

 Take this example: Ann makes $250,000 a year and Bob makes $20,000 a year.
 If Bob will never reach the same level of income as Ann, even if he had all the training he could, then Bob may get indefinite alimony.
 (This is an extreme example used to prove the point.
 Don’t take those numbers as necessary legal thresholds.)

-- Age, illness, sickness or disability that prohibits a person from making substantial progress towards becoming self-supporting after a divorce is final.
+- Age, illness, sickness or disability prohibiting a person from making substantial progress towards becoming self-supporting after a divorce is final.

-- Will the standard of living of the parties after the divorce be unfairly different, even after the party seeking alimony has made as much progress toward becoming self-supporting as can reasonably be expected?
+- Will the standard of living of the parties after the divorce be unfairly different?

 MODIFICATION OF ALIMONY

 To modify alimony, the Court must find there has been a “change of circumstances” since the original divorce proceeding.
 There are two different ways this can be done.

 - There can be an extension of time that alimony is provided, or